Save Energy. Earn Incentives.

 SDG&E will issue a Program Project Agreement (pdf) to the Customer or Project Sponsor.

 SDG&E will execute the Program Project Agreement upon receipt of a signed copy and will issue a Notice to Proceed (pdf) to the Customer or Project Sponsor.

-SDG&E reviews invoices and Installation Report, submits project for review to the Energy Division and conducts post-inspection.
+SDG&E will review invoices and the Installation Report, submit the project for review to California Public Utilities Commission staff, and conduct a post-inspection.

-SDG&E reviews documentation, makes savings and incentive adjustments if needed while awaiting clearance from the Energy Division to pay the project.
+SDG&E will the review documentation, and make savings and incentive adjustments if needed while awaiting clearance from California Public Utilities Commission staff to pay the project.

-SDG&E issues payment to Payee designated by Customer after receiving clearance from the Energy Division.
+SDG&E will issue payment to Payee designated by Customer after receiving clearance from the California Public Utilities Commission staff.